Colchester United F.C.: History

 Colchester secured League One safety on the final day of the 2014–15 season when they beat promotion hopefuls Preston North End 1–0 on 3 May 2015.
 However, Colchester could not stave off relegation to League Two in the 2015–16 season as they finished the campaign in 23rd position, confining them to the fourth tier of English football for the first time in 18 years.

-On 24 September 2019, Colchester played Premier League side Tottenham Hotspur in the EFL Cup.
-Colchester beat Spurs 4–3 on penalties.
+In the 2019–20 EFL Cup, Colchester defeated Premier League side Tottenham Hotspur on penalties.
+Colchester were eventually eliminated by Manchester United in the quarter-finals, losing 3–0 at Old Trafford.

 Colours and crest

 When the club was formed, Colchester United continued in the tradition of their predecessors Colchester Town and played in blue and white striped shirts combined with white shorts.
 For the majority of the club's history, the kit has remained true to the traditional design, with slight variations occurring in 1967 and 1968, when candy stripes were preferred, with white on blue used for 1967–68 and blue on white for 1968–69.
 The stripes were removed altogether between 1969 and 1973, with blue shirts and blue shorts adopted between 1969 and 1972 as modelled by Chelsea, and white shirts for 1972–73 during a failed relaunch.
 The original stripes were reinstated for the following campaign, and remained largely unchanged since this period.
 The club briefly used blue kits with white pinstripes between 1982 and 1986, and a crosshatch design between 1988 and 1990.

 The club adopted the coat of arms of Colchester for their club crest upon their formation in June 1937.
 The coat of arms, which features the living cross of St Helena and the crowns of the Three Kings, was used until 1972, when a dispute between the club and Colchester Borough Council pushed United to design a new crest.
 Tied to the rebranding of the club and the new all-white kit, the U's earned a new nickname (The Eagles) with a new badge featuring a Roman eagle standard.
 Following a disastrous season where the club were obliged to seek re-election, the kits were reverted and the club played with no crest on the shirts until 1979.
 Adidas replaced Umbro as kit manufacturer and the shirts were adorned with a simple CUFC cypher.
 The club emblem was modified to a circular badge in 1983 based on the 1972 design and was once again adjusted in 1986, updating the image of the eagle.
 In 1994, the crest was modified from a circular shape to a shield shape, with the golden eagle set against a blue and white striped background, a nod to the club's traditional shirt colours.
 A slightly updated version was introduced in 2004 which rounded the shield, a design which has since remained unchanged.